-- Texas A&M University Commerce - Executive Master of Business Administration (EMBA) – The Executive Master of Business Administration degree is designed to meet the needs of the working professional.
+- Executive Master of Business Administration (EMBA) – Texas A&M University Commerce -The Executive Master of Business Administration degree is designed to meet the needs of the working professional.
 The executive MBA bridges the gap between theory and application.
 Texas A&M University-Commerce fosters excellence, innovation and a commitment to community in a globally competitive environment.
 In pursuit of this mission, A&M-Commerce supports future leaders by responding to and serving the educational needs of a diverse group of professionals who comprise the student population.
-From case studies that assist students in learning best business practices to community service that demonstrates how successful business and community relations can intertwine, these projects are integral components of this nationally recognized degree program.
-The executive MBA helps professionals achieve the credentials necessary to enhance their career while adding practical knowledge and experience to promote economically sound decision-making.
-Texas A&M University-Commerce is part of a state-accredited, international university system that reaches from Texas to Beijing to Dubai and beyond.
-Graduate students will find that the executive MBA will help prepare them to compete in the global marketplace.
-GMAT waived under no conditions.

 - Leadership Executive MBA -Loyola Marymount University (LMU) -The LMU Leadership EMBA requires a bachelor’s degree and at least six years of professional, managerial or entrepreneurial experience.
 This program is for mid-career executives.
 Classes meet on most Saturdays, with new EMBA classes starting in August.